'False narratives': Ola Electric shares in focus after clarification on Feb 2025 sales data

-Shares of Ola Electric Mobility Ltd are in focus today after the pure-play EV company said false narratives were being spread about its February 2025 sales data.
-In a filing to stock exchanges BSE and NSE, Ola Electric said its sales remain strong, and suggested that the temporary backlog in February was due to ongoing negotiations with vendors responsible for vehicle registrations.
+Shares of Ola Electric Mobility Ltd are in focus today after the pure-play EV company said false narratives were being spread about its February 2025 sales data, saying its sales remain strong and that the temporary backlog in February was due to ongoing negotiations with vendors responsible for vehicle registrations.

+Ols Electric said it has received emails requesting for information from the Ministry of Heavy Industries, Ministry of Road Transport and Highways of India (MORTH), and four states and that it was in the process of responding to the same.

-"This backlog is being rapidly cleared, with daily registrations exceeding 50 per cent of our three-month daily sales average.
-40 per cent of the February backlog has already been cleared, and the remaining will be fully resolved by the end of March 2025," Ola Electric said.
+In a filing to stock exchanges BSE and NSE, Ola Electric said the backlog is being rapidly cleared, with daily registrations exceeding 50 per cent of our three-month daily sales average.
+"40 per cent of the February backlog has already been cleared, and the remaining will be fully resolved by the end of March 2025," Ola Electric said.

 Ola Electric shares are down 34.57 per cent in 2025 so far and 59.34 per cent in the past six months.